LUBGWMA Committee

 1. Appointment of Chair Dr. Salini Sasidharan (Oregon State University) and Vice Chair Commissioner Dan Dorran (Umatilla County) – September 2022

-2. Formation of a Formal Committee with 11 members Representing Diverse Categories and Expertise – September 2022 – July 2023
+2. Restructuring of Committee with 11 Members Representing Diverse Categories and Expertise – September 2022 – July 2023

 • Morrow County – Commissioner Roy Drago Jr. (Primary); Tamra Mabbott (Alternate), Morrow County